epics-extensions/EPNix/docs/ioc/user-guides/developing-modules.md

 but this may not be the only thing:

 For example,
-if you’re hacking on the `seq` support module, not only will it put the path to your local `seq` module into `RELEASE.local`, but it will also put some `seq` specific programs into your `$PATH`, like the `snc` utility.
+if you're hacking on the `seq` support module, not only will it put the path to your local `seq` module into `RELEASE.local`, but it will also put some `seq` specific programs into your `$PATH`, like the `snc` utility.
 These programs will be those from your local build,